A look at the city’s new economic team: the “director” is his company, Rodrick Miller explains

 Flint’s size may be an advantage

-A former five-year term member of the U.S. Council on Foreign Relations and who has had experience building economic growth in much bigger cities, Miller said Flint may end up being easier to bring immediate and noticeable change to because of its size.
+A former five-year term member of the U.S. Council on Foreign Relations who has had experience building economic growth in much bigger cities, Miller said Flint may end up being easier to bring immediate and noticeable change to because of its size.

 In a city the size of Flint, he said, “You can have very significant impact with a few transactions,” adding he finds that prospect “very exciting.”